au-ts/lionsos.org/content/docs/examples/kitty/running.md

 >>> kitty.run("10.0.2.2")
 ```

-After executing the `kitty.run` command, you should see output on the display like so:
+After executing the `kitty.run` command or the `deploy.py` script, you should see output on the display like so:
 <img style="display: block; margin-left: auto; margin-right: auto" src="/kitty_display.png" alt="Picture of Kitty user interface" width="700"/>

 ## Using MicroPython